-discussed in Chapter As 2, alternative development plan, Option "A," has been designed for the Very High Density Planning Area.
-As shown on Figure 2.6, Option "A" combines High Rise Planning Area 20 and Very High Density Planning Area 21.
+As discussed in Chapter 2, an alternative development plan, Option "A," has been designed for the Very High Density Planning Area.
+As shown on Figure 2.6, Option "A" combines High Rise Planning Area 20 and Very High Density Planning

+Area 21.
 This new Planning Area (Planning Area 20) includes three and four-story stacked flats wrapped around an on-grade parking structure and on-street parking areas.
-Please refer to Table 2.2 and Figure 2.6 for additional information on this alternative development plan.